 As temperature of the aluminium decreases, sand cores get hotter and hotter and thus more smoke is generated.
 The amount of smoke increases suddenly when the die opens and smoke can finally escape through all surfaces of the cores into the atmosphere.

-When working on a project this magnitude, the first step is to determine the initial status of the machine’s smoke extraction capacity and to reproduce it in a simulation.
+When working on a project of this magnitude, the first step is to determine the initial status of the machine’s smoke extraction capacity and to reproduce it in a simulation.
 This way we have a set of boundary conditions in the simulation and a good quality CAD geometry which provide the foundation for creating new extraction configurations.
 Also we have a common ground to compare new versions to the original.

 The casting machine producing the heaviest cylinder head was chosen as a test equipment.
-We build its 3D CAD geometry and shot several videos of full casting cycles.
+We built its 3D CAD geometry and shot several videos of full casting cycles.
 The picture below shows the casting machine from the front and size of the operator in black well represents the machine’s dimensions.

 The steel sheet metal structure of the casting machine’s extraction cover was made transparent in the picture so that the two orange coloured dies with castings remained visible.
 In the simulation model we created four important positions where castings emit smoke during the casting cycle.
-Three out of four are in the operator’s level of work, the fourth is in the brown box of the automatic manipulator 2m above ground level.
+Three out of four are in the operator’s level of work.
+The fourth is in the brown box of the automatic manipulator 2m above ground level.
 The manipulator is equipped with smoke extraction as well.

-Red parts show areas in which from time to time auxiliary machinery are at present, so these were the areas we had to avoid while thinking about modifications.
-On the left there was the automatic ladle on the right there was the manipulator which removes freshly cast cylinder heads from the die.
+Red parts show areas in which from time to time auxiliary machinery are at present.
+So these were the areas we had to avoid while thinking about modifications.
+On the left there was the automatic ladle, on the right there was the manipulator which removes freshly cast cylinder heads from the die.

 On the rear side of the casting machine – shown in the picture below – there were the blue coloured extraction pipes which were connected to rather small extraction hoods on top of the machine cover.
 There are three of those small hoods in the original design.
 The bright red pipe – slightly smaller than the other three – is the one that extracts smoke from the manipulator box.